Part Three – Certificates of Description

 |67||Indicates the year that the car represents, or the year of the latest performance enhancing component fitted.

-Note: Therefore a 1967 vehicle incorporating a 1969 engine (improved technology) shall be classified as representing the year 1969).
+Note: Therefore a 1967 vehicle incorporating a later period performance modification shall be classified as representing the year of that modification).

 ‘A’ denotes a vehicle in full compliance,